 Today is Earth Day and now more than ever we mustn't forget the deeper environmental emergency facing the planet, even during this ongoing pandemic.

-Why is the BMC tackling Climate change?
+Why is the BMC tackling the Climate Crisis?

 Spring 2020 Issue of BMC Summit Magazine.
 Photo by Jethro Kiernan.

-BMC Climate Change Declaration
+BMC Climate Crisis Declaration

 The BMC has declared a climate emergency and sets out our commitment to tackle the issue now and in the coming years.